cjrh/coroexecutor/README.rst

 Discussion
 ----------

+The ``CoroutineExecutor`` context manager works very much like the ``Executor`` implementations in the ``concurrent.futures`` package in the standard library.
+The basic components of the interface are:

+- The executor applies a context over the creation of jobs
+- Jobs are submitted to the executor
+- All jobs must be complete when the context manager for the executor exits.

+After creating a context manager using ``CoroutineExecutor``, the two main features are the ``submit()`` method, and the ``map()`` method.

-The ``Executor`` interface can't be exactly matched because some functions in this interface need to be ``async`` functions.
-But we can get close.
+I can't exactly match ``Executor`` interface in the ``concurrent.futures`` package some functions in this interface need to be ``async`` functions.
+But we can get close; certainly close enough that a user with experience using the ``ThreadPoolExecutor`` or ``ProcessPoolExecutor`` should be able to figure things out pretty quickly.

 Some ideas from Trio's *nurseries* have been used as inspiration: